pbs/matchmaker/README.md

 ### get_user()
 * Parameters: device_id
 * Use: Continuously poll this function to see if device->user assocation has been completed.
+On success, it will return a list of 1+ users.
 See the JSON return values below.
 * Diagram: <a href="https://s3.amazonaws.com/uploads.hipchat.com/24330/346822/6ovza43nc4hvjaa/Matchmaker.get_auth_code().png">link</a>

 Returns the following json:

 	{
-		"device_id": "the device id sent in the call", "user_id": "_guid_etc=="
+		"device_id": "the device id sent in the call", "user_id": ["_guid_etc==", "optional_second_id"]
 	}

 Possible `error_message` returns: